nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-04/README.md

 ### Data Types and Storage

 #### Binary
 You probably know that everything in the computer is stored in 0s and 1s.
 As web developers, we don't often have to work with data at such a low level, instead we get to work with Strings, Numbers, Arrays, Objects, and so on.
 Though most of the time we are lucky enough to work with such abstracted data types, sometimes we are required to understand how data is stored in binary.
 There are predefined specifications for how to decode number and strings from binary.
 The majority of the data we work with is made up of numbers and strings.
-For example, Numbers and Strings are used to make more complex things like JSON, XML, HTML, JPEG, GIF, MP3, MP4, and even Javascript.
+For example, Numbers and Strings are used to make more complex things like JSON, XML, HTML, JPEG, GIF, MP3, MP4, and even JavaScript.
 Understanding how to manipulate binary data on a more fundamental level can open up doors for having much more control over the data in our applications.

 #### Bytes
 A byte is 8 zeros and ones `00101101`.
 Bytes are one of the fundamental units that programmers use to work with binary data.
-A byte can hold one ascii character, a number between 0 and 255, a number between -128 and 127, along with anything else that has up to 256 units.
+A byte can hold one ASCII character, a number between 0 and 255, a number between -128 and 127, along with anything else that has up to 256 units.

 #### Strings
 Strings are made from an array of characters.
 Every byte in a binary file can be decoded as a character using the `ascii` or `utf8` character specifications.
 The ASCII standard has been around since the early sixties, and was used to encode characters of a single locale (language).
 It is literally a map between numbers 0 to 127 and specific characters.
 Meaning that when you find the number 97 in a byte, that byte can also be decoded as the letter 'a'.
 This only works by making computers and programers conform to the specification.
 As computers gained more memory and found reasons to support more character sets, the `utf8` specification was created.
 UTF8 is a variable length byte encoding that allows bytes to be chained together to form a character set large enough to support every locale, symbols, and emoji at once.
 UTF8 was designed as a superset of ASCII in order keep backwards compatibility.